 I knew I had made it because I had a ski rack on my office wall.
 I got to be a ski bum while using my brain doing work I loved.
 I even met Patrick who would become my husband years later.

 It’s time for the real Big Leap to stand up.

-And then I just couldn’t handle executing yet another season pass sale.
-I founded my own Big Leap in 2004.
+When I just couldn’t handle executing yet another season pass sale, I took the ultimate Big Leap in 2004.
 I had no other choice.
 There were no other jobs for me if I wanted to stay here.
 I loved connecting clients to media and getting stories out, but the publishing technologies were allowing us to tell our own stories without the media as the middle man, and things were changing.